freenas/freenas-docs/userguide/install.rst

 virtual disk files.
 Remember that there will be a system disk of at least 8 GB and at least one data storage disk of at least 4 GB.

-After making a selection and pressing "Next", a summary of the configuration options chosen is shown.
-Use the "Back" button to return to a previous screen if any values need to be modified.
-Otherwise, click "Finish" to complete the wizard.
-The new virtual machine is listed in the left frame, as shown in the example in :numref:`Figure %s <vb_new_vm_fig>`.
+After making a selection and pressing :guilabel:`Next`, a summary of the configuration options chosen is shown.
+Use the :guilabel:`Back` button to return to a previous screen if any values need to be modified.
+Otherwise, click :guilabel:`Finish` to complete the wizard.
+The new virtual machine is listed in the left frame, as shown in the example in
+:numref:`Figure %s <vb_new_vm_fig>`.